imagej/imagej.github.io/pages/Development_Lifecycle.md

 Whether adding new features, fixing bugs, improving performance, etc... **development** is the process of making changes, with the goal of exposing these changes to users.
 To accomplish this, actively developed projects cycle through five general "phases":

-{% include box title='What are Maven artifacts?' width='30%' float='right' text='Artifacts are files, most commonly a """[JAR](wikipedia:JAR_%28file_format%29 "wikilink")""" encapsulating the compiled classes for a component.
+{% include box title='What are Maven artifacts? ' width='30% ' float='right ' text='Artifacts are files, most commonly a """[JAR](wikipedia:JAR_%28file_format%29 "wikilink")""" encapsulating the compiled classes for a component.
 Other files that may be produced as artifacts include:

   - The project"s """ [POM](https://maven.apache.org/pom.html) """
   - A jar with the original source files
   - A jar with any generated javadoc
-  - A jar with any test files' %}
+  - A jar with any test files ' %}

 <!-- end list -->